SirineBenAmor1/Acroba-project/README.md

     cd ..
     catkin_make

-Debug if you are using conda :
+If you are using conda or an other environment system you may need to source python paths while building, with the folowing command:

     catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.8m